smaruf/readings/interview/java_interview_topics.md

 100. Explain the concept of JavaSpaces and how it facilitates distributed computing by providing a shared space for object exchange.
 101. How does Java manage thread pools using the `java.util.concurrent` package, and what are the key classes involved?
 102. Discuss the role of Java Management Extensions (JMX) in managing and monitoring Java applications.
-103. Explain the use of Java's serialization mechanism and potential security concerns associated with it.
+103. Explain the use of Java's serialization mechanism and the potential security concerns associated with it.
 104. What are JVM tuning and optimization techniques, and how do they improve application performance?
 105. Discuss the role of the Java Security Manager and how it provides a sandbox environment for Java applications.
 106. Explain the process and benefits of unit testing in Java with frameworks like JUnit and Mockito.